BrianSpace/Android-Quality-Essentials/README.md

     * Local variable or parameter may be final
 2. After each run, in the result panel, click "Make final" button to add "final" automatically.
 ### Create Utility Class
-For PMD rule [UseUtilityClass](https://pmd.github.io/pmd-5.8.0/pmd-java/rules/java/design.html#UseUtilityClass), it will prompt to create Utility Class if your class has only static fields and methods.
+For PMD rule [UseUtilityClass](https://pmd.github.io/pmd-5.8.0/pmd-java/rules/java/design.html#UseUtilityClass), it will prompt to create Utility Class if your class has only static fields and methods.
 You just need to:
   * Define your utility class as final.
   * Create a private constructor and throw exception in it to prevent instantiation.
 Sample: